byishimo1234-glitch/alu-higher_level_programming/python-if_else_loops_functions/README.md

-File that Write a function that computes a to the power of b and return the value.
+File that Write a function that prints the numbers from 1 to 100 separated by a space